 In a recent blog post, How to Expand a Disk within a VM That Is Using a VHD File, I showed you how to expand a VHDX file in logical disk size.
 I did this because I had a problem with the auto-growth of my SQL Server logs.
 Now that this problem is fixed, I want to return the VHDX file back to its normal logical size of 128GB, and make the VHDX file as small as possible.
-This blog post will show you how to Shrink the Size of a VHD.
+This blog post will show you how to shrink the size of a VHD file.

 I can hear some of you saying, “Why?
 You are using a dynamically expanding VHDX file, so why bother compacting and shrinking the file?”